 Just out!
 Take a look at the Android Ad Network Primer for a crash course in choosing and setting up ad networks – it covers all of these ad networks (and many more).
 You can find it on on Kindle, Amazon, and Nook.

 - Admob – The big name.
 Everyone knows about them.
 While they don’t always provide the highest revenue, they do pay on time and are well polished.
-Read here or here for more information on Admob.
-Also look here if you have any issues updating to the 4.1.0 or higher version of Admob.
+Read here or here for some comparisons with Admob.

-- LeadBolt – With very high eCPM for banners, in my experience, LeadBolt is a good network to investigate.
-It doesn’t help that they pay Net-15, the fastest payout of any ad network I’ve used.
+- LeadBolt – With high eCPM for banners, in my experience, LeadBolt is a good network to investigate.
+It doesn’t hurt that they pay Net-15, the fastest payout of any ad network I’ve used.
 See my review of LeadBolt.

-- MobClix – This ad mediator gets ads from different networks, which can result in a much higher fill rate (they expect 100% in primary areas like North America) as well as higher CPC than Admob.
+- MobClix – NOTE: the MobClix platform is now run by Axonix.
+While the engine should be the same I haven’t reviewed results under the new ownership.
+However, my previous reviews and instructions should still be informative: This ad mediator gets ads from different networks, which can result in a higher fill rate as well as higher CPC than Admob.
 Check out here and here for my MobClix reviews.
 Also read up about setting up custom ads in MobClix.
 MobClix currently supports quite a number of ad networks.
-However, note that it can take a while longer to get paid – see this explanation.

 - MobFox – This ad network shows a lot of promise.
 They specialize in very high CPC ads in Europe, but they also have some great features like Backfill and eCPMControl.
 I suggest you sign up now and investigate the eCMPControl feature.
 While the AdMob backfill is no longer an option, MobFox still lets you display house ads or use InMobi when MobFox itself doesn’t have high enough paying ads for you.